• Skip to primary navigation

 overhead shot of pressure cooker potato soup garnished with green onions, shredded cheese and bacon

 I got my first digital pressure cooker this year and I haven’t stopped cooking with it.
-I love the fact that I could have beans (black-eyed peas) from my kitchen to the table in 20 minutes (10 minutes active cooking time).
+I love the fact that I could have beans (black-eyed peas) from my kitchen to the table in 20 minutes (10 minutes of active cooking time).
 Cooking this hearty easy loaded potato soup in the electric pressure cooker was a breeze in the pack.

-potato soup is one of the easy pressure cooker soup recipes you can whip up as this was all done in 10 minutes excluding the time it took for the pressure to build up inside the pot.
-Since this easy creamy potato soup is my first pressure cooker recipe here (Instant pot) I am better selling it well to you.
-Who knows you might be picking one up for yourself if you don’t have one already.
+Potato soup is one of the easy pressure cooker soup recipes you can whip up as this was all done in 10 minutes, excluding the time it took for the pressure to build up inside the pot.
+Since this easy creamy potato soup is my first pressure cooker recipe here (Instant Pot) I am better selling it well to you.
+Who knows, you might be picking one up for yourself if you don’t have one already.
 Cheers to many more pressure cooker recipes!

 Jump to Recipe